Ayman-amk/Ayman-amk/README.md

 - 🌱 I’m currently learning **Django, Flask**

-- 👨‍💻 All of my projects are available at ["Portfolio Coming Soon"]("Portfolio Coming Soon")
+- 👨‍💻 All of my projects are available at ("Portfolio Coming Soon")

-- 📝 I regularly write articles on ["Blog Link Coming Soon"]("Blog Link Coming Soon")
+- 📝 I regularly write articles on ("Blog Link Coming Soon")

-- 💬 Ask me about **Modern technologies in web**
+- 💬 Ask me about **Everything related with modern technologies in web**

 - 📫 How to reach me **Aymanamokrane@gmail.com**

-- 📄 Know about my experiences ["Resume Coming Soon"]("Resume Coming Soon")
+- 📄 Know about my experiences ("Resume Coming Soon")

 - ⚡ Fun fact **I think I'm Funny lol**